foss-teiwest/irc-bot/README.md

 `make clean`

-Generate documentation
+Generate documentation and test coverage

 `make doc`

-Usage
+# Usage

--
-Run the bot with the included irc-bot.sh script
+Run bot with the included irc-bot.sh script

-example `./irc-bot path_to_config_file`
+`./irc-bot path_to_config_file`

 If config argument is omitted, it will try to find one in the current working directory

-Dependencies
+# Dependencies
--

 Library    | Version   | Reason
 ---        | ---       | ---
 curl       | >= 7.0    | Interact with the http protocol